Title

 • Health care professional identifier

-• Unique health care professional number, RFA assigned
+• Encrypted unique health care professional number, RFA-assigned

 • Health care facility identifier

-• Unique health care facility number, RFA assigned
+• Encrypted Unique health care facility number, RFA-assigned

 4. Home Health Restricted Data Elements